cairo-book/cairo-book/src/ch04-04-traits-in-cairo.md

 area2.print();
 ```

-And the implementation of `area` method will be able to access the instance via `self` parameter.
+And the implementation of the `area` method will be accessed via the `self` parameter.

 ## Traits with generic types